Becksteinlab/lammps/doc/src/fix_indent.rst

 indenters in 2d systems.
 In many cases you want to use a negative value to reduce the radius of the rendered object so that it does not obscure atoms close to it.
-For a planar indenter in 2d systems, it should be set to a positive or the indenter will not be visible since there is not radius parameter associated with it (unlike for spherical or cylindrical indenters) and thus set to zero by default.
-For a planar indenter in a 3d system, the *fflag2* value sets the transparency of the plane.
-It should be set to a value between 0.0 (invisible) and 1.0 (fully opaque).
+For a planar indenter in 2d systems, it should be set to a positive value or the indenter will not be visible since there is no radius parameter associated with it (unlike for spherical or cylindrical indenters) and thus its radius set to zero internally.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""